kelemen/loom-db-test/README.md

 - **DERBY**: Derby aka.
 Java DB.
 - **MSSQL**
 - **ORACLE**
+- **ORACLE.OLD**: Oracle with the old driver using synchronized blocks.

 Optionally, all databases support a *.SLEEP* suffix where the *DO_QUERY* action just sleeps for 60 ms. For example, you use *POSTGRES.SLEEP* instead of *POSTGRES* as the *DB_NAME*.